Impostor Syndrome

 Supporting Female Mentorship at Work

-How can cultivating others’ talents reduce feelings of impostor syndrome in oneself and others?
+How can cultivating others’ talents reduce feelings of imposter syndrome in oneself and others?
 Focusing on mentorship between women at work, this article broaches the topic of how professional women can be biased against other women, and what we can do to fix that.

 Implicit Bias, Gender – And Why We Are All Culprits

-Imposter syndrome goes hand-in-hand with and often amplifies, feelings of discrimination.
+Imposter syndrome goes hand-in-hand with, and often amplifies, feelings of discrimination.
 This article delves into the toxicity of gender bias, specifically towards transgender men, and discusses ways to combat our biases in a meaningful way.

 Sources